 Lophophora Williamsii Var.
 Caespitosa Fine Specimen Cactus

-In the wild habitat solitary and clumping plants are both present and It is not a rare event to find a caespitose seedling in the seedling tray among the more common single headed plants.
-Some caespitose produce dozens of very small shoots each of them never reach the dimension of a flowering plant.
+In wild habitat solitary and clumping plants are both present.
+Some caespitose plants produce dozens of very small shoots each of them never reach the dimension of a flowering plant.
 Others have bigger heads and can produce flowers and seeds.